 Supplemental Figure.
 Decision support algorithms for clinicians to determine the eligibility and timing of SARS-CoV-2 antigen tests to facilitate discontinuation of precautions.
 Three separate algorithms were created for different clinical scenarios: a) asymptomatic or mild-moderate COVID-19 disease, b) critical illness due to COVID-19, and c) patients with severe immunosuppression.
+Staff education was developed to ensure that nurses and ordering providers were aware of the availability and process of performing the antigen test-based strategy.
+These algorithms and other educational materials were distributed via normal hospital communication channels including email, team huddles, and hospital-wide town halls.